North Carolina Divorce Tips

 • The arbitrators refused to consider the proof furnished

-• The arbitrators did not postpone the hearing although enough reason was for a postponement
+• The arbitrators did not postpone the hearing although there was enough reason for a postponement

 Divorce Papers